New to Standing Desks? Here’s What You Need To Know

 Many workers responded positively to the inclusion of adjustable standing desks or standing desk converters in the workplace.
 Some business owners even encourage design teams to adopt standing desks as part of innovative office design.
 Now the question is, are we using them properly?

-The following are suggestions on how to maximize the use of a standing desk in sit-stand workstations and achieve positive results, such as increased productivity, less back and shoulder pain, and increased weight loss due to the periodic movement.
+The following are suggestions on how to maximize the use of a standing desk in sit-stand workstations and achieve positive results, such as increased productivity, less back and shoulder pain, and increased weight loss due to periodic movement.

 PROPER HEIGHT